ibm-cloud-docs/openshift/openshift_ingress_comm_annotations.md

      <th>Description</th>
      </thead>
      <tbody>
+     <tr><td>`defaultCertificate`</td><td>A secret for a default TLS certificate to apply to any subdomain that is configured with Ingress ALBs in the format `secret_namespace/secret_name`.
+To create a secret, you can run the [`ibmcloud oc ingress secret create` command](/docs/openshift?topic=openshift-ingress-types#manage_certs).
+If a secret for a different TLS certificate is specified in the `spec.tls` section of an Ingress resource, that secret is applied instead of this default secret.</td></tr>
      <tr><td>`enableSslPassthrough`</td><td>Enable SSL passthrough for the ALB.
 The TLS connection is not terminated and passes through untouched.</td></tr>
      <tr><td>`httpPort`, `httpsPort`</td><td>Expose non-default ports for the Ingress ALB by adding the HTTP or HTTPS ports that you want to open.</td></tr>
      <tr><td>`ingressClass`</td><td>If you specified a class other than `public-iks-k8s-nginx` or `private-iks-k8s-nginx` in your Ingress resource, specify the class.</td></tr>